 Notification means a written communication sent by any means.

-Notification of Expected RFT and RFS Dates means the Service Level for the timely notification of the Expected RFT Date and the Expected RFS Date as provided for under Schedule 7 (Service Levels) of the Reference Offer.
+Notification of Expected RFS Dates means the Service Level for the timely notification of the Expected RFS Date as provided for under Schedule 7 (Service Levels) of the Reference Offer.

+Operations Manual means the annex of each Service Description describing the various processes relating to onboarding, provisioning, fulfilment and assurance.

 Outages mean that period during which the Access Provider’s Equipment is temporarily decommissioned or not operating.

-Penalties for Service Request Acknowledgment means the penalties due by the Access Provider for not meeting the Maximum Service Request Acknowledgement Time.

-Penalties for Fault Acknowledgment Time means the penalties due by the Access Provider for not meeting the Maximum Fault Acknowledgement Time.

 Penalties for Response Time means the penalties due by the Access Provider for not meeting the Maximum Response Time.